Alex Wilson (baseball): Career

-College and Minor Leagues
+College

 Wilson attended Hurricane High School in Hurricane, West Virginia, then attended Winthrop University.
 Collegiate Baseball named him the National Freshman Pitcher of the Year in 2006.
 After the 2007 and 2008 seasons, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In the summer of 2007, he had Tommy John surgery.
 He transferred to Texas A&M University in January 2008.
 He was drafted by the Chicago Cubs in the 10th Round of the 2008 Major League Baseball Draft, but did not sign.
-He was drafted by the Boston Red Sox in the 2nd Round of the 2009 Major League Baseball Draft.
-In November 2012, Wilson was added to the 40-man roster to protect him from the Rule 5 Draft.

 Boston Red Sox

+Wilson was drafted by the Boston Red Sox in the 2nd round, with the 77th overall selection, of the 2009 Major League Baseball Draft.
+On November 20, 2012, the Red Sox added Wilson to their 40-man roster to protect him from the Rule 5 Draft.

 On March 16, 2013, Wilson was optioned to the Triple-A Pawtucket Red Sox to begin the season.
 He was called up to the Red Sox on April 7 when John Lackey went on the disabled list, and made his Major League debut on April 11.
 He was optioned to Pawtucket on May 29, and recalled on June 13 when Alfredo Aceves was optioned to Pawtucket.

 Wilson pitched in the Major Leagues for parts of the 2013 and 2014 seasons.
 He threw 27 2/3 innings for the Red Sox in 2013 and posted a 4.88 ERA.
 He performed much better in his 28 1/3 Major League innings in 2014, recording a 1.91 ERA.